zijianlew/zijianlew.github.io/teaching.md

 ---

+## CS2409 Media, Emotions, and Meaningfulness

+This course examines media content (e.g., films, social media clips) from a psychological perspective, focusing on the emotions they portray.
+It explores questions such as: How do people appraise these emotions?
+How do these emotions influence our behaviors?
+And how do these emotions contribute to a sense of meaningfulness for us as we live our daily lives?

+---

 ## CS4042: Advanced Research Methods

 This course introduces students to social science experiments and content analyses.
 Topics such as measurement, study design, data analysis, and result interpretation/reporting are also covered.